Purpose of the on-road assessment

 Hazard identification and response

-After the on-road assessment the Occupational Therapist will consult with the driving instructor and render an outcome, and discuss the results of the assessment with the person.
-There are several outcomes of a driving assessment that range from pass, lesson plan and fail.
+After the on-road assessment, the Occupational Therapist will consult with the driving instructor and render an outcome, then discuss the results of the assessment with the person.
+The Occupational Therapist will explain what the person will need to do next (e.g., directions from the RMS).
+There are several potential outcomes of a driving assessment that range from pass, fail or the recommendation of a driving rehabilitation lesson plan.
 These outcomes will be covered in a later article.